Crustless Broccoli Quiche

 crustless broccoli quiche

 There really is no other way to put it: this crustless broccoli quiche is insanely delicious.
 Whether you serve it for brunch, dinner, or any time in between, it’s worth every single calorie.
-Doing away with the crust cuts down on prep time, cook time, and carbs — and everyone knows the cheesy custard is the best part anyway.
+Doing away with the crust cuts down on prep time, cook time, and carbs—and the cheesy custard is the best part anyway.
 To hold the quiche together, I spread the broccoli out on the bottom of the quiche to create a crust-like layer, making the quiche sturdy and easy to serve.

-If you’d like to substitute other vegetables, like asparagus or mushrooms, feel free but keep the ratio of veggies to custard the same – and, of course, always cook and season the vegetables before adding them.
-As with any quiche, the oven temperature is key.
+If you’d like to substitute other vegetables, like asparagus or mushrooms, feel free but keep the ratio of veggies to custard the same and, of course, always cook and season the vegetables before adding them.
+As with my classic quiche Lorraine and spinach quiche, the oven temperature is key.
 Quiche should be cooked at 325°F (not 350°F as most recipes direct) for the creamiest, silkiest custard.
 Eggs like to be cooked gently, and those 25 degrees really do make a difference.
-Finally, this quiche reheats beautifully so don’t hesitate to make it ahead of time and warm up as needed.

 Quiche ingredients including heavy whipping cream, broccoli, and shallots.